Vinayprabhu19/simple-java-maven-app/README.md

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Psdipelinedf) szx you'll be creating yourself during the tutorial and the `scripts` susbdirecto,,rymlsx contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.zx
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Psdipelinedf) szx you'll be creating yourself during the tutorial and the `scripts` susbdirecto,,rymlsx contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.zxd